spicysomtam/opencga/opencga-app/app/cloud/kubernetes/README.md

 ready.go:268: [debug] PersistentVolumeClaim is not bound: minikube/pvc-iva-ivaconf
 ```

-Note this may not go well first time; you may need to debug the deployment, see where its failing, and then update your `values.yaml`.
+Note this may not go well first time; you may need to debug the deployment, see where its failing, and then update your `values.yaml` or the Helm chart.

 ```
 $ helm list